 Can't Miss: What If iPhone iPad Stuck on Apple Logo >

-If you fixed the Wi-Fi problems on your iPhone iPad by following this guide, congratulations, now you can enjoy the fantastic features of iOS 10.
-And some other things you can do to improve its performance on your iPhone iPad, like make them run faster.
+If you fixed the Wi-Fi problems on your iPhone iPad by following this guide, congratulations, now you can enjoy the fantastic features of iOS 10, like send iMessages with bubble effects, etc. And some other things you can do to improve its performance on your iPhone iPad, like make them run faster.
 Or if you fixed your problem with other methods, be generous to share it on comment area, maybe you can help some people get rid of what they are still stuck on.

 More iOS 10 Upgrade Related Articles